Feeding Raw will give me and/or my ferrets Salmonella

 Ferrets need fruits and vegetables

 Ferrets should NEVER be given fruits or vegetables.
 As obligate carnivores they are designed to eat diet of strictly animal protein – MEAT.
-Fruits (and most vegetables) are very high in carbohydrates which ferrets are not equipped to digest.
-This can lead to diseases such as insulinoma, or in some cases diabetes.
+Fruits (and vegetables) are very high in carbohydrates which ferrets are not equipped to digest.
+This can lead to the development of insulinoma.
 While it used to be recommended to offer pumpkin to replace the fur (fiber) and stomach contents of the prey, this is no longer recommended for a number of reasons.
 Wild polecats and ferrets will typically remove the intestinal tract from their prey rather than eat it.
 Additionally, pumpkin has a high carb content and can greatly increase your ferret’s risk of insulinoma.
 To read more about the dangers of pumpkin, check out A Rant About Pumpkin.
 The ONLY time that pumpkin should be used is when absolutely necessary for an emergency Blockage Protocol.

 Another common, but dangerous, recommendation is to feed your ferret bites of banana for the potassium content to protect their heart.
 This is a MYTH – bananas are extremely sugary, and put a massive strain on your ferret’s pancreas.
 They are NOT safe to feed.
 Furthermore, potassium does NOT help to prevent or treat heart disease – too much potassium is actually quite dangerous for the heart, just as to little is.
 The only time you should supplement additional potassium is if your ferret has been specifically tested and found to be significantly deficient, in which case your vet will prescribe an appropriately dosed supplement.